 PCC Rock Creek

-The park will be partitioned into a small dog paddock, a winter paddock with wood chips for use during the wet season, and a large, sloped area.
-Only the winter paddock will open initially (Sept.
-9), with the remaining areas open approximately April 1 to Nov.
+The park includes a small dog paddock, a winter paddock with wood chips for use during the wet season, and a large, sloped area.
+Only the winter paddock is open year-round, with the remaining areas open approximately April 1 to Nov.
 1 each year.